Category Archives

 When one hears the Mission Bell on California freeways, it’s likely to be the dinner bell.

 This was April 2013.
-In less than 8 hours’ time, I would board a plane bound for Los Angeles, where, after 12 more hours in the air, I would meet my son, Silas, and set out for the hinterlands of California.
+In less than 8 hours’ time, I would board a plane bound for Los Angeles.
+After 12 more hours in the air, I would meet my son, Silas, and set out for the hinterlands of California.
 Accordingly, I had arranged to conclude the business portion of my journey among several colleagues at Trafalgar, all of us indulging in several of the Brit-derived pleasures for which modern Canton is famous.
 These centered on pints of Boddington’s, Scotch eggs and Premier League football — beamed to us live from London, Sunderland and Liverpool via satellite, then projected in turn onto the walls of neighboring buildings on Lockhart Street, in images 10 feet tall.

 However, this particular text brought to the fore a new, altogether different level of anxiety.
 It read, “I’ve been reading our son’s phone…”